Generic Name: dronabinol

 - Advise patients that psychiatric adverse reactions may occur, especially in patients with a past psychiatric history or in those receiving other drugs also associated with psychiatric effects, and to report to their healthcare provider any new or worsening psychiatric symptoms.

-- Advise patients, especially elderly patients, that cognitive impairment or an altered mental state may also occur during treatment with SYDNROS and to report to their healthcare provider if they develop signs or symptoms of cognitive impairment.
+- Advise patients, especially elderly patients, that cognitive impairment or an altered mental state may also occur during treatment with Syndros and to report to their healthcare provider if they develop signs or symptoms of cognitive impairment.

 - Inform patients not to operate motor vehicles or other dangerous machinery until they are reasonably certain that Syndros does not affect them adversely.